After winning power, Theresa May faces Brexit divorce battle

 The crucial issue is balancing the desire of British voters to restrict immigration from other EU countries with the need of British business to keep access to the European common market.

-May has a record of negotiating compromises with the EU, but will be up against Merkel, who has been chancellor for 10 years, often outlasts other EU leaders at late night meetings and, like them, has said there can be no "cherry picking" by Britain: it must accept free movement if it wants free trade.
+May has a record of negotiating compromises with the EU.
+But Merkel, like other European leaders, has said there can be no "cherry picking" by Britain: it must accept free movement if it wants free trade.

-She appointed David Davis, who campaigned for Britain to leave the EU, as Secretary of State for exiting the bloc and former London Mayor Boris Johnson, a late joiner and subsequent leader of the "Leave" campaign, as foreign minister.

 "VERY PERSISTENT"